Miloslav Duffek

 Miloslav Duffek (1928 – 25 February 2023 in Geneva) was a former Czechoslovak-Swiss slalom canoeist who competed from the early 1950s to the mid-1960s.
 He won a silver medal in the folding K-1 event at the 1955 ICF Canoe Slalom World Championships in Tacen.

-Duffek popularized the bow draw stroke, aka "Duffek Stroke", as an effective means of pivoting a kayak.
+Duffek popularized the bow draw stroke, "Duffek Stroke", as an effective means of pivoting a kayak.
 Before the bow stroke was popularized, only forward and reverse sweep strokes were generally used to turn a kayak.
 The Duffek Stroke turned a multi-stroke operation into a single stroke, which could then be combined with a forward stroke to continue momentum.